sammyCHY/devops_project/aws-vpc-virtual-private-cloud/aws-vpc.md

 # Why do we need VPC Peering?

-I need VPC Peering when we want different parts of our cloud network (VPCs) to work together smoothly.
+I need VPC Peering when I want different parts of my cloud network (VPCs) to work together smoothly.
 Maybe I have one VPC for my development team and another for the marketing team, and I want them to share data securely.
 That's where VPC peering comes in handy- it lets these VPCs communicate directly, making things easier for everyone.

 Additionally, there are some key points that I should be aware of.

 - Two VPCs cannot connect to each other.
-I need to set up VPC Peering or use a VPN or Direct Coonect to establish connectivity.
+I need to set up VPC Peering or use a VPN or Direct Connect to establish connectivity.

 - Subnets within the same VPC can communicate with each other by default.
 AWS sets up route tables to allow communication within the same VPC.